HeyyKamleshh/Calculator-/README.md

 - Clear Button: Resets the entire input and clears stored values.
 - Equals Button: Computes the result based on the selected operator and inputs, then displays the result.

+##Code Highlights

+- Use of event listeners for interactive buttons.
+- Input validation to prevent multiple decimals in one operand.
+- Use of string manipulation for backspace and input display.
+- Calculation logic implemented using JavaScript Number() conversion and arithmetic operators.